 The seven small bones in your neck that comprise your cervical spine help you hold up your head and move it with ease, a task not unlike balancing a bowling ball on your fingertips all day.
 Neck pain, often the result of poor posture or osteoarthritis, can restrict your range of motion and make normal activities difficult.
-Apex Acupuncture in Manhattan, New York City, uses acupuncture to relieve ongoing or sporadic neck pain safely, effectively, and naturally.
+Apex Acupuncture in the Murray Hill and Financial District areas of New York City, uses acupuncture to relieve ongoing or sporadic neck pain safely, effectively, and naturally.
 Call the office or book an appointment online today.

 Although your neck is strong and flexible, supporting the weight of your head for much of the day leaves your cervical spine prone to a variety of injuries and conditions that limit your range of motion and cause stiffness and discomfort.

 Muscle strain is a leading cause of neck pain that often comes from spending too much time hunched over your computer or phone.
 It’s also possible to develop persistent neck pain from a misalignment in your lower back that causes your cervical spine to compensate and shift off-center.

 All the joints in your body, including those of your cervical spine, are prone to age-related wear-and-tear.
 Osteoarthritis is a common condition that causes the cartilage between the bones in your neck to break down.
 Eventually, this deterioration can cause you to develop painful bone spurs.